mydataismydata/solarpi/README.md

 |-------------|--------------|
 | ![Dashboard, dark theme, amps](docs/img/solar-pi-dark-amps.jpg) | ![Dashboard, light theme, amps](docs/img/solar-pi-light-amps.jpg) |

-At a glance: PV / load radial wheels, a power-flow diagram, the battery bank with per-pack state of charge (four ECO-LFP48100 packs here), live temperatures, fault status, an energy-trends chart with CSV export, and a rolling power-history graph.
+At a glance: PV / load (optional grid/generator power) radial wheels, a power-flow diagram, the battery bank with per-pack state of charge (four ECO-LFP48100 packs here), live temperatures, fault status, an energy-trends chart with CSV export, and a rolling power-history graph.

 ### Energy trends — daily, monthly, yearly

-The energy-trends chart rolls input vs. output up by hour, day, or month; hover any bar for the exact Solar PV / AC Output / Battery split.
+The energy-trends chart rolls input vs. output up by hour, day, or month; hover over any bar for the exact Solar PV / AC Output / Battery split.
 These two also show the **AC Input · Grid/Gen** wheel, which appears when grid or generator power is wired in.

 | Monthly | Yearly |
 |---------|--------|
 | ![Energy trends, monthly](docs/img/solar-pi-dark-w-monthly.jpg) | ![Energy trends, yearly](docs/img/solar-pi-dark-w-yearly.jpg) |

+Click on any bar to see the details.

 ![Energy trends detail with hover tooltip](docs/img/solar-pi-energy-trends-detail.jpg)

 ### Power history

 A rolling line chart of Solar / Load / Battery power, zoomable from the last hour out to 30 days (1H · 6H · 24H · 7D · 30D), reconstructed from the SQLite time-series store.

 | Last 24 hours | Last 7 days |
 |---------------|-------------|